 FAQs

-To maintain their freshness and nutritional value, Moringa seeds should be stored in an airtight container in a cool, dry place away from direct sunlight.
+Dried moringa seeds should be stored in an airtight container in a cool, dry place away from direct sunlight.
+Properly stored, they can last 1-2 years.

 Conclusion